Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/INITRD.md

 ### INITRD (Initial RAM Disk)

 **INITRD (Initial RAM Disk)** is a temporary file system used in the Linux boot process.
-- It is a temporary file system loaded by the kernel at the boot process to facilitate the loading of the operating system.
-- It helps in mounting of the root filesystem also.
+- temporary file system for loading of OS and mounting of root filesystem

 #### Purpose and Function of INITRD

 1. **Modular Kernel Support:**
-   - Modern Linux kernels are modular, meaning not all drivers and components are built directly into the kernel.
-INITRD provides the required modules that the kernel might need to access the root file system.
+   - INIT RD is a temporary file system which provides the kernel level modules at the boot time so that the kernel can load the OS and root filesystem.

 2. **Hardware Initialization:**
    - INITRD helps in initializing hardware that is essential for mounting the root file system.
-This includes drivers for storage controllers.
+   - This includes drivers for storage controllers.

 3. **System Boot Flexibility:**
-   - By using INITRD, the same kernel can be used across different hardware configurations.
-The specific drivers and modules required for a particular system can be loaded dynamically during the boot process.
+   - The specific drivers and modules required for a particular system can be loaded dynamically during the boot process.

 4. **Support for Complex Root File Systems:**
    - If the root file system is on a device that requires additional setup (e.g., a RAID array, encrypted partition, or network file system), INITRD provides the necessary tools and scripts to set up these devices before switching to the real root file system.